BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKCurvatureAnisotropicDiffusionImage.md

-# ITK Curvature Anisotropic Diffusion Image Filter (ITKCurvatureAnisotropicDiffusionImage)
+# ITK Curvature Anisotropic Diffusion Image Filter

 This filter performs anisotropic diffusion on a scalar itk::Image using the modified curvature diffusion equation (MCDE).